patrickenfuego/FFEncoder/README.md

     - [Downmixing Multi-Channel Audio to Stereo](#downmixing-multi-channel-audio-to-stereo)
   - [Subtitle Options](#subtitle-options)

-&nbsp;
+---

 # FFEncoder

 FFEncoder is a cross-platform PowerShell script that is meant to make high definition video encoding easier.
 FFEncoder uses [ffmpeg](https://ffmpeg.org/), [ffprobe](https://ffmpeg.org/ffprobe.html), and the [x265 HEVC encoder](https://x265.readthedocs.io/en/master/index.html) to compress video files for streaming or archiving.

-&nbsp;

 ## About

 FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify complicated CLI arguments for each source.
 As much as I love the ffmpeg suite, it can be complicated to learn and use; the syntax is extensive, and many of the arguments are not easy to remember unless you use them often.
 The goal of FFEncoder is to take common encoding workflows and make them easier, while continuing to leverage the power and flexibility of the ffmpeg tool chain.

-&nbsp;
+---

 ## Dependencies

 - ffmpeg / ffprobe
 - PowerShell Core v.
 7.0 or newer
-- \*[quietvoid's HDR10+ parser](https://github.com/quietvoid/hdr10plus_parser) (optional for HDR10+ encoding)
-  - For the script to work with hdr10plus_parser, make sure it is available via PATH
-  - To access the `dhdr10-info` parameter in ffmpeg, enable HDR10_PLUS in `cmake` during manual compilation (or update to the latest version of ffmpeg)

-The script requires PowerShell Core v.
-7.0 or newer on all systems as it utilizes new parallel processing features introduced in this version.
+The script requires PowerShell Core 7.0 or newer on all systems as it utilizes new parallel processing features introduced in this version.
 Multi-threading prior to PowerShell 7 was prone to memory leaks which persuaded me to make the change.

 > For Windows users, PowerShell Core is a supplemental installation and will will be installed alongside PowerShell 5.1

-&nbsp;
+---

 ## Dependency Installation